spectrocloud/librarium/content/docs/09.5-security/03-security-principles.md

 # Overview

-Our security vision is grounded in the following core security principles that guide our decision-making and actions.
+Our security phylosophy is grounded in the following principles.

 <br />